A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning

-Secondly, we propose \emph{I-RAVEN-Mesh}, a variant of I-RAVEN with a new grid-like structure overlaid on the matrices.
+Next, we propose \emph{I-RAVEN-Mesh}, a variant of I-RAVEN with a new grid-like structure overlaid on the matrices.
 The dataset enables assessing generalization to incrementally added structures and progressive knowledge acquisition in a transfer learning (TL) setting.

-In investigations involving nine contemporary AVR DL models, we observed that the introduced benchmarks present a substantial challenge for the tested methods.
-This prompted the development of \emph{Pathways of Normalized Group Convolution (PoNG)}, a novel AVR model that excels in both problem setups: generalization to held-out attributes and incremental knowledge acquisition.
+Investigations involving $13$ contemporary AVR DL models reveal that the introduced benchmarks present a substantial challenge for the tested methods, raising the need for further advancements in this area.

-Our main contributions can be summarized as follows: \begin{itemize} \item We introduce the \textit{Attributeless-I-RAVEN} (A-I-RAVEN) dataset that enables measuring generalization across four regimes. \item We construct \textit{I-RAVEN-Mesh}, an extension of I-RAVEN with a new component structure that facilitates assessment of progressive knowledge acquisition in a TL setting. \item We evaluate the performance of state-of-the-art AVR models on the introduced benchmarks, uncovering their limitations in terms of generalization to novel problem settings. \item We propose a new neural architecture for solving AVR tasks termed PoNG, which excels in addressing both introduced challenges. \end{itemize}
+The key contributions of the paper are summarized below. \begin{itemize} \item We introduce the A-I-RAVEN dataset that enables measuring generalization across $10$ regimes. \item We construct \textit{I-RAVEN-Mesh}, an extension of I-RAVEN with a new component structure that facilitates assessment of progressive knowledge acquisition in a TL setting. \item We evaluate the performance of state-of-the-art AVR models on the introduced benchmarks, uncovering their limitations in terms of generalization to novel problem settings. \end{itemize}